tonygilkerson/ckad/practice-questions/question.md

 val1
 ```

-### Question 12

-Create a Pod with two containers, both with image `busybox` and command `echo hello; sleep 3600`.
+### Create a Pod with two containers, both with image `busybox` and command `echo hello; sleep 3600`.
 Connect to the second container and run 'ls'

-Answer:

 ```sh
 # Review usage